 However, we’re here to remind you that looking after yourself during this period is just as important as caring for that precious bundle in your arms.
-Nutrition is incredibly important during the postpartum period, not only to help your body recover but also to supply you with the energy to care for your little one.
+Nutrition is incredibly important during the postpartum period, not only to help your body recover but also to supply you with the energy needed to care for your little one.
 Life with a newborn is mentally and physically exhausting, so giving your body the proper fuel to help you through those long days and sleepless nights is key.

-The best food for postpartum recovery
+The best foods for postpartum recovery

 Here are some great options to incorporate into your meals and snacks that are packed full of good stuff to help aid your recovery.